lucasjwilliams/TringBellringers/content/news/church-bells-healing.md

 ---
-title: “Church bells: healing, protection and alarm”
+title: 'Church bells: healing, protection and alarm'
 date: 2026-07-03
-description: “An article from Tring Bell Tower by Johanna Morgan exploring historic beliefs about church bells, from protection and healing to wartime alarms, and a new video link in the ringing room.”
+description: 'An article from Tring Bell Tower by Johanna Morgan exploring historic beliefs about church bells, from protection and healing to wartime alarms, and a new video link in the ringing room.'
-featured_image: “images/bellstack.jpg”
+featured_image: 'images/bellstack.jpg'
+---

 Early church bells were far more than timekeepers or calls to worship.
 They were widely believed to possess special properties: able to heal the sick, protect communities and ward off evil.